Code-Institute-Submissions/Portfolio-20/README.md

 Gitpod is an online integrated development environment for GitHub.
 It creates a complete and disposable development environment for any GitHub repository directly in a browser.
 This project was developed in Gitpod.

+## Deployment

+This site was developed using Gitpod.
+All changes to the code were then added and committed to a local repository.
+The commits were then pushed to my GitHub repository.
+The project was hosted using GitHub pages directly from the master branch.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.
+The process of deploying this project on GitHub pages can be seen as bellow;

+* Go to the settings tab of the repo, and scroll down to GitHub pages.

+* Under GitHub pages, click on "source" and select the master branch.

+* You will be automatically taken to the top of the page wherein a light blue bar will be stated: "GitHub pages source saved".

+* Scroll down to GitHub pages where will be stated "your site is ready to be published at "[https://takaforyannick30.github.io/Portfolio/](https://takaforyannick30.github.io/Portfolio/)".

+* Click on the URL and you will be auto-referred to the published webpage.When returning to the GitHub repository setting, scroll down to GitHub pages and you will see a light green block stating "Your site is published at " [https://takaforyannick30.github.io/Portfolio/](https://takaforyannick30.github.io/Portfolio/)".

+To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone  https://takaforyannick30.github.io/Portfolio.git` into your terminal.
+To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.